 Serena Williams And Andy Murray Team Up To Play Mixed Doubles At Wimbledon

-Two tennis greats are pairing up for mixed doubles at Wimbledon.
-Serena Williams and Andy Murray will team up for the competition.
+Two tennis greats are pairing for mixed doubles at Wimbledon: Serena Williams and Andy Murray will team up for the competition.
 Entries for the draw close Wednesday morning.

 Earlier this week both players hinted at the possibility of playing together.
 Two-time Wimbledon champion Murray said, "I'm definitely playing in the mixed.
 I have got my partner – well 90 per cent sure.